 A building in the Chernobyl Nuclear Exclusion Zone

-What You Need to Know About Visiting the Chernobyl Nuclear Exclusion Zone
+Inside Chernobyl – Everything You Need To Know About Visiting the Nuclear Exclusion Zone ๐Ÿ‡บ๐Ÿ‡ฆ

-Standing with the Chernobyl Nuclear Power Plant behind me.
+Me with Reactor 4 of the Chernobyl Nuclear Power Plant behind me.
+The NSC (New Safe Confinement) now covers the reactor.

-You are permitted to enter the Chernobyl Nuclear Exclusion Zone in Ukraine but there are strict rules around visiting.
+Ukraine gained its independence from the Soviet Union in 1991 and as the country opened up more to tourism, the intrigue around seeing the abandoned city and the site of the world’s worst nuclear disaster grew.
+The Ukrainian government carried out a comprehensive safety review and decided to issue permits for companies to provide tours to the Chernobyl Nuclear Exclusion Zone.
+The rules around entry are strict and enforced by the Ukrainian military.
 Once you follow the rules and stay with your guide, you should be safe.
 Lots of people worry about the level of radiation but a short visit won’t cause any issues.
-The typical radiation exposure you experience on a Chernobyl tour can range from 130 to 2610 microsieverets per hour, or the equivalent of a long haul flight.
+The typical radiation exposure you experience on a Chernobyl tour can range from 130 to 2610 microsieverts per hour, or the equivalent of a long haul flight.

 These are the rules that anyone entering the Chernobyl Nuclear Exclusion Zone must abide by: